 Loyal, courageous, and affectionate, the American Staffordshire Bull Terrier is a great family pet.
 This popular dog breed can be found in many homes today throughout the United States.
 With the right training and care, Staffies can be a loyal family companion, guard dog, and more.

-“Pit bull" is an umbrella term used for dogs that share select physical features of the "bully breeds" such as square heads, wide jaws, and stocky bodies.
+The American Staffordshire Bull Terrier, or Am Staff, is one of several types of dogs that are described as "pit bulls."
+"Pit bull" is an umbrella term used for dogs that share select physical features of the "bully breeds" such as square heads, wide jaws, and stocky bodies.
 Dogs that fall under the "pit bull" label include the American Pit Bull Terrier, the American Staffordshire Terrier, and the Staffordshire Bull Terrier.

 In fact, the American Pit Bull Terrier and the American Staffordshire Terrier share a common lineage, but differ in nomenclature, as The United Kennel Club (UKC) calls the breed the American Pit Bull Terrier, while the American Kennel Club (AKC) calls it the American Staffordshire Terrier.

 The Am Staff was originally bred in the county of West Midlands, England.
 It was not actually bred in its namesake county, Staffordshire, until later.
 The Am Staff's ancestors were bulldogs bred specifically for the sport of bull baiting.
 Those bulldogs did not resemble today's bulldog.
 Rather, they were closer in appearance to the modern-day Am Staff.
 Breeders of the day sought to create a dog that combined the courage and grit of the bulldog with the spunk and agility of the terrier.

 While there is some disagreement as to which dog from the terrier group was crossed with the bulldog to create the Am Staff, it is believed that the Fox Terrier is the most likely contributor to the modern-day Am Staff's genetics.